How do birds see the world? What serendipity befalls one who flies over the landscape?

 and to gain insight into our other-selves?
 Is there something about understanding the raw pain of this deeply self-intimate, contracted space that generates a deeper level of compassion?
 A broader sense of gratitude?

 And so, in a moment, my world burst forth in an exquisite, expanding motion.
 Movement and colors.
 An awakening.

 Happy filled me first with orange -- vivid, bright, lively orange.
 And with the orange, came hope

 being in the redwood forest of northern California gave me a glimpse of primordial wisdom, a feeling of substantial, a reverence for quiet.

+It was raining.
 I became a character in childhood fairy tales and magic.
 I was a deer with a silent step.